xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-lua-resty-waf-with-openresty.rst

 ..
 Note:: **`--with-debug`** and **`--with-pcre-opt=-g`** are provided
         to allow Nginx to write debugging information when configured to do so.
-Adding these options causes performance degredation in high-concurrency environments, so do not enable these options for high-traffic sites.
+Adding these options causes performance degradation in high-concurrency environments, so do not enable these options for high-traffic sites.